HiteshYeluri/Unitz/README.rst

     - basic_conversion_rates.json : This is a json file that sontains data which is then used in MainActivity.kt.
 It has conversion rates for length(cm, Meter, Inch, Feet) and distance(Km, Mile).
     - mipmap : this folder contains images that can be used in the app.
     - MainActivity.kt : This file has all the funcionalities and puts everyting together using all the recources.

+Troubleshooting Tips:
+ - Force close and restart the app.
+ - Delete the app and download it again.
+ -

 Comtact Information: